SpongePowered/SpongeDocs/source/users/troubleshooting.rst

 Plugin that is out of date - check for updates.
 Plugin conflict may also be the cause, having two incompatible plugins.

-Operating System is unstable (eg. Virus infection)
+Operating System Unstable (eg. Virus Infection)
 --------------------------------------------------

 **Symptom**: The server keeps crashing or timing out, and other parts of